If you or someone you know is in the process of harming themselves or has just harmed themselves, then call 911

 Criteria for Admission: An individual is referred for outpatient restoration to competence services if the initial psychological evaluation recommends that the individual can be served on an outpatient basis in either the jail or office setting.

-Crisis stabilization is direct mental health care to non-hospitalized children and adolescents experiencing an acute crisis.
-The goals are to avert hospitalization or re-hospitalization, provide normative environments with a high assurance of safety and security for crisis intervention, stabilize individuals in psychiatric crisis, and mobilize the resources of the community support system, family members, and others for ongoing maintenance and rehabilitation.
+Ambulatory Crisis Services offer direct mental health care to non-hospitalized individuals, ages 17 and under, experiencing an acute crisis.
+The goals are to avert hospitalization or re-hospitalization, provide normative environments with a high assurance of safety and security for crisis response, stabilize individuals in psychiatric crisis, and mobilize the resources of the community support system, family members, and others for ongoing maintenance and rehabilitation.

 Criteria for Admission: Clients must be experiencing an acute psychiatric crisis as determined by a clinician.
 The crisis must jeopardize their current community living situation.